 What to find out in this post

-There are different ways to get to the Bokor Nationalpark.
+There are different ways to get to Bokor Mountain and National Park.
 We collected some of the options for you here.

 Join a Tour

-For us the easiest and cheapest option was the motorbike.
+For us, the easiest and cheapest option was to go by motorcycle.
 We paid 4 Dollar for the rent for 24 hours.
-The vehicle was in a really good quality.
-(Basically it was the best one we had in Cambodia and Thailand combined) If you want to enter the Bokor Nationalpark by motorbike you gotta pay an entrance fee of 2000 Riel (about 0,40 Euro) at the entrance.
+The vehicle was in really good quality.
+(Basically, it was the best one we had in Cambodia and Thailand combined) If you want to enter Bokor by motorcycle you have to pay an entrance fee of 2000 Riel (about 0,40 Euro) at the entrance.
 The gas for the whole way was 2 Dollar in the end.
 (Say what?!)

-Anyway, we cannot just recommend to go by motorcycle to everyone.
+Anyway, we cannot simply recommend going by motorcycle to everyone.
 Please just rent one if you are an experienced driver.
-There are a lot of curves and the road can get kinda dangerous at times.
+There are a lot of curves and the road can get pretty dangerous at times.
 We heard of many people that have been falling while driving through Bokor.
-Even for us the way became quite an uncomfortable experience.
+Even for us, the way became quite an uncomfortable experience.
 (Read about that later)

 Anyway, if you are interested in just seeing a little bit of the beautiful nature of Bokor and visit one of the waterfalls located nearer the food of the mountain, a bike can also be a nice option for you.

 If you have ever been to Cambodia you know how badly the road standards are.
-In Bokor Nationalpark on the other hand the quality is surprisingly good.
-There are almost no holes in the road and in general you just cannot compare the quaility to the rest of the country.
-(Another big exception might be Ankor)
+In Phnom Bokor, on the other hand, the quality is surprisingly good.
+There are almost no holes in the road and in general you just cannot compare the quality to the rest of the country.
+(Another big exception might be Angkor)

 If you are not an experienced driver you should consider avoiding to drive yourself.
 There are just so many curves.
-Even more problematic is the situation in raining season.
-Strong winds and rain makes it even harder to drive here.
+Even more problematic is the situation in the raining season.
+Strong winds and rain make it even harder to drive here.